NazarHromadskyi/test-proj-2612/README.md

 - Add auth + rate limiting for `/analyze` and strict verification for `/webhook` (replay protection, tighter signature checks).
 - Make async jobs idempotent and add retries/backoff with a dead-letter queue.
-- Store results in a durable database (plus migrations), keep Redis only as a cache.
+- Store results in a durable database, keep Redis only as a cache.
 - Add structured logs, tracing, and metrics for the async pipeline.
 - Centralize secrets/config management and rotate keys safely.
 - Add load testing and autoscaling policies for spikes.